DCC-EX/dcc-ex.github.io/docs/reference/hardware/power-supplies.rst

 Do I need two power supplies?
 ==============================

 Well, you at least need two voltages.
 It is possible to get multiple voltages from one power supply, how to do that is covered below in the :ref:`reference/hardware/power-supplies:Using one power supply with cheap converters to power everything`.
 Both your microcontroller (the Arduino) and the motor controller need power.
 While we recommend a 7-9 Volt, 1 Amp, DC power supply for an Arduino Uno or Mega, there are other ways to power it.
-The voltage requirement to the motor controller does not change based on how you power your Arduino, you need the correct voltage and amperage for your guage and layout.
+The voltage requirement to the motor controller does not change based on how you power your Arduino, you need the correct voltage and amperage for your gauge and layout.

 Four ways to power the Arduino
 ----------------------------------